IsacPasianotto/Reversi-game/README.md

     - [ ]  Mockito --> MIT License
     - [ ]  Swing --> GNU General Public License v2.0
     - [ ]  openJDK --> GNU General Public License v2.0
+- [ ] Isac suggestion: remove `core/.../mechanics/Game.java` class, or even better make it as an interface and which is implemented in `terminal/.../?/TerminalGame`
 - [ ] Add the README
 - [ ] (Optional) Implement the game in a GUI